 Many Islamic extremist groups are based in the Middle East or Western Africa, and today they are waging outer jihad by committing terrorist attacks throughout the world to promote their messages of hate.

 Different Islamic extremist terrorist groups are explained below.

 ISIS: Who are they?

 ISIS is an Islamic extremist group located in Syria and Iraq.
 They have a strong hatred for the western world (the United States, France, UK, etc.), and wish to create an Islamic Caliphate, or a land governed by Islam.
 The group began in 2004 as al-Qaeda in Iraq, but have since changed their name to the Islamic State.
-There are several other names for the group, but they are all pretty much interchangeable, Islamic State in Iraq and Syria (ISIS), Islamic State in Iraq and al-Sham (ISIL), or Daesh (Arabic term).
-They are the most well-funded terrorist group in history and have received a lot of media attention for their brutality, their occupancy of territory in Syria and Iraq, and for their deadly attacks abroad.
+There are several other names for the group: Islamic State in Iraq and Syria (ISIS), Islamic State in Iraq and al-Sham (ISIL), or Daesh (Arabic term).
+Many believe they were the most well-funded terrorist group in history and they received a lot of media attention for their brutality, their occupancy of territory in Syria and Iraq, and for their deadly attacks abroad.
 Several terrorist groups all over the world have declared their support for ISIS.
 For more information on how ISIS recruits people from around the world, please see our page ISIS and Social Media.

 According to reports by the BBC, in its peak, 10 million people lived within the ISIS-controlled territory.

 The group was founded by Osama bin Laden and his fellow Saudi partners in Pakistan, 1988.
 It originally was more of a logistical network that attracted Islamists from around the world to fight in the Afghan war against the Russians.